 - 1) Click on the chart to select it.
-Green sizing handles appear around the chart. - 2) To increase or decrease the size of the chart, click and drag one of the markers in one of the four corners of the chart.
-To maintain the correct ratio of the sides, hold the Shift key down while you click and drag.
+Green sizing handles appear around the chart. - 2) To increase or decrease the size of the chart, click and drag one of the corner handles.
+To maintain the correct aspect ratio, hold the Shift key down while you click and drag.